ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 from order in docs.Orders
 select new
 {
-    // this will fail for the above document when using Corax Location = order.ShipTo.Location
+    // This will fail for the above document when using Corax Location = order.ShipTo.Location
 }
 {CODE-TAB-BLOCK/}